Wizcorp/cordova-plugin-wizpurchase/README.md

 - *Return* failure with error as the only argument

+### refreshReceipt(Function success, Function failure)

+Refresh the receipt on iOS, do nothing on Android.

+- *Return* success
+- *Return* failure with error

 #### Security notes (Android)

 *** You (the developer) should verify that the orderId is a unique value that you have not previously processed, and the developerPayload string matches the token that you sent previously with the purchase request.
 As a further security precaution, you should perform the verification on your own secure server. ***